little-bear-labs/ipfs-chromium/DESIGN.md

     style successed fill:#9CF,color:black
-    success --NO--> addbad["Add the URL suffix to this gateway's set of failures."] addbad --> decprio[Indicate to Gateways that this gateway's score/priority should be a bit lower] --> selreq anybusy --NO---> all_failed(["As all gateways have failed on a given request, report that failure"]) style all_failed fill:#9CF,color:black
+    success --NO--> addbad["Add the URL suffix to this gateway's set of failures."] addbad --> decprio[Indicate to Gateways that this gateway's score/priority should be a bit lower] --> selreq anybusy --NO---> all_failed(["As all gateways have TaskFailed on a given request, report that failure"]) style all_failed fill:#9CF,color:black
  ```